 - 1/2 cup fresh lime juice (about 3 limes)

 - 2 Tablespoons low sodium soy sauce

 - 2 Tablespoons honey

 - 1/4 cup extra virgin olive oil

-In a food processor or blender, pulse together the dressing ingredients EXCEPT the olive oil.
-After a few pulsed, add in olive oil while blending, to combine.
+- In a food processor or blender, pulse together the dressing ingredients EXCEPT the olive oil.
+After a few pulses, slowly add in olive oil while blending, to combine.
 Set aside or refrigerate over night.

 Garnish with fresh cilantro and a light sprinkling of red pepper flakes if desired.